JohnM97/CS499-ePortfolio/docs/pages/artifact-software.md

 // ... middleware, routes, and error handlers all configured here ...
 {% endhighlight %}
 </details>

+**What this shows:**
+This original file mixed routing, configuration, middleware, and error handling in one place.
+It worked, but it was hard to maintain, insecure for production, and not modular.

 **View full file in repo:**
 - [Original `app.js`](https://github.com/JohnM97/CS499-ePortfolio/blob/main/artifacts/software/original/app.js)